Bradford: Religion

 Two carved stones, probably parts of a Saxon preaching cross, were found on the site of Bradford Cathedral.
 They indicate that Christians may have worshipped here since Paulinus of York came to the north of England in AD 627 on a mission to convert Northumbria.
 He preached in Dewsbury and it was from there that Bradford was first evangelised.
 The vicars of Bradford later paid dues to that parish.
 The most prominent Christian church in Bradford is Bradford Cathedral, originally the Parish Church of St Peter.
 The parish was in existence by 1283, and there was a stone church on the rock shelf above Bradford Beck by 1327.
 The Diocese of Bradford was created from part of the Diocese of Ripon in 1919, and the church became a cathedral at that time.

 Bradford has over 150 churches and chapels.

 Many of the Roman Catholic churches that are found within the city are a legacy of the large Irish population that migrated to Bradford in the 19th century.

 The patron saint of Bradford is Saint Blaise because of his patronage of wool combing, and his statue features on the Wool Exchange in the centre of the city.
 There is also a statue of the saint in St Cuthbert's Catholic Church, Wilmer Road, also noted as the location of the famous Stations of the Cross by Eric Gill.

-The district has a tradition of nonconformity which is reflected in the number of chapels erected by Congregationalists, Baptists and Methodists.
+The district has a tradition of nonconformity, reflected in the number of chapels erected by Congregationalists, Baptists, and Methodists.
 The city was a centre of the House Church movement in the 1980s, and the Christian charity Christians Against Poverty was founded in the city.
 Other house churches in the city include El Shaddai International Christian Centre and the World Outreach Church.
-Bradford is also home to the LIFE Church UK, a large nonconforming Church, that has around 3,000 members.
+Bradford is also home to the LIFE Church UK, a large nonconforming church, that has around 3,000 members.

 The Jewish community was strong in the middle to late 19th century and built Bradford Reform Synagogue in Manningham.
 This, "The oldest reform synagogue outside London", was established by German Jews who had moved to Bradford for the wool trade.
 According to historian Sharman Kadish, "The city of Bradford was unique in that it boasted a reform synagogue before it acquired an orthodox one".
 In 1881 Russian Jews made their home in Bradford, having fled their homeland, and founded an orthodox synagogue.

 In 2011 the Jewish population was 299.

-The city has a sizeable South Asian community and the Lakshmi Narayan mandir which opened in April 2008 is the largest Hindu temple in northern England.
+The city has a sizeable South Asian community and the Lakshmi Narayan mandir, which opened in April 2008 is the largest Hindu temple in northern England.
 There is a Hindu temple and community centre on Thornton Lane and smaller house-based mandirs.